If you are worried about homelessness, contact us as soon as possible.

 - You meet the immigration and residence conditions

 Priority need is set out in law as:

 - You have dependent children who normally live with you

 - You or someone you normally live with is pregnant

-- You or someone you live with is disabled, suffering from a mental illness, or is vulnerable for some other special reason such as old age
+- You or someone you reasonably live with is vulnerable as a result of old age, mental illness or disability, physical disability or other special reason

 - You are vulnerable as a result of fleeing domestic abuse